MrMC/mrmc/README.md

 from anywhere in the house or directly from the internet using practically any protocol available.

-Use your media as-is: MrMC can play CD's and DVD's directly from the disk or image file, almost all popular archive formats from your hard drive, and even files inside ZIP and RAR archives.
+Use your media as-is: MrMC can play decrypted CD's, DVD's and Bluray's directly from the disk or image file, almost all popular archive formats from your hard drive, and even files inside ZIP and RAR archives.
 It will even scan all of your media and automatically create a personalized library complete with box